rickvdbosch/mswfy/README.md

-# mswfy
+# Making Serverless Work For You
-Making Serverless Work For You
+There _will_ be code 🤓